 With a basting brush, brush both sides of the pork chops and sear for 1 minute on each side extra.

-Remove them from the skillet and let them rest on a plate and cover with aluminum foil for 5-7 minutes, during which time they will continue cooking with the residual heat and will eventually reach 145 F degrees.
+Remove them from the skillet and let them rest on a plate and cover with aluminum foil for 5-7 minutes, during which time they will continue cooking with the residual heat and will eventually reach 145°F degrees.
+Enjoy these Sweet and Sour Pork Chops.

 Hint: Make sure the pork chops are almost cooked through until you add the sauce.